Everglades, Leura: Heritage listing

 The setting is mainly natural with surrounding exotic trees evident to the north of the garden.
-The design qualities of Everglades are of a very high order: the garden is structured to provide a diverse range of spaces, each with a different character, with the unifying theme of the ironstone walls.
+The garden is structured to provide a diverse range of spaces with the unifying theme of the ironstone walls.
 Near the house the spaces are structured into a series of formal terraces with statuary and other ornaments, while areas of the garden that adjoin the bushland have a more natural feel.
-The unusual richness and design excellence of its landscape features such as the use of local ironstone for retaining walls, the incorporation of natural rock formations and indigenous trees, the carefully arranged planting schemes, the use of ornaments such as vases, urns, statues and fountains, and the skilful borrowing of natural scenery all give it major aesthetic significance.
+The unusual richness and design of its landscape features such as the use of local ironstone for retaining walls, the incorporation of natural rock formations and indigenous trees, the planting schemes, the use of ornaments such as vases, urns, statues and fountains, and the borrowing of natural scenery all give it major aesthetic significance.
 So too does the architectural design and interation of the residence, studio, garden theatre, water features and decorative iron grilles.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 Everglades has social value for its possible role in initiating what has become the Leura Gardens Festival, and in influencing the development of high- quality cool-climate gardens in the upper Blue Mountains.

 It also has social value for its status as a much opened and visited private garden, known to the public and visited since publicity and occasional open days in the 1930s, and particularly since the 1960s when the National Trust took over the property and opened it to the public full-time.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 Everglades presents the potential to yield information about the transmission, implementation and dispersal of ideas of the modern movement in relation to both house and garden design, as practised in Europe in the early twentieth century, into Australia.

 It also presents the potential to yield information on the range of skills and relative contribution of Henri van der Velde, Paul Sorensen and others to a complex, layered place, designed and constructed to high standards of quality, and subject to varying degrees of maintenance and neglect over time.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 The house has significance as one of only few buildings attributed to have been designed by Paul Sorensen.
 It has significance also for the technical design quality of its interiors.

-The garden has significance as a rare, large, elaborate and relatively intact modernist garden design in NSW, reflecting European tastes and developments of the period.
+The garden has the significance as a rare, large, elaborate and relatively intact modernist garden design in New South Wales, reflecting European art and developments of the period.